moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/coding-questions.md

 ```
 *Answer:*
+-  The for loop when completed the variable i has a value of 3 each time the loop try to start.

 - We can fix it  by using closures with an immediately invoked function expression (IIFE), which creates a closure around our code, capturing the value of i in the IIFE's argument to keep it from changing when the callback is executed.